RomyToklio/Pyrex/README.md

 Print the stack trace with `bt`

-* To run monero within gdb:
+* To run pyrexcoin within gdb:

 Type `gdb /path/to/pyrexcoind`